techno2mahi/SurveyShrike/README.md

 ## Project Code Outline

-Will update the solution structure later along with the youtube video explaining the architecture of the same.
+Will update  the youtube video URL explaining the architecture of the same.